Consuelo Barceló: Life and mission

-Fearing reprisals from the revolutionaries upon the discovery of the Katipunan in 1896, the Barceló sisters and the Filipino beatas prayed ardently to their patroness, Our Lady of Consolation.
+Fearing reprisals from the revolutionaries upon the discovery of the Katipunan in 1896, the Barceló sisters and the Filipino sisters prayed ardently to their patroness, Our Lady of Consolation.
 No untoward incident occurred anywhere near the premises of the orphanage.
 When the 1898 revolution broke out, Mother Consuelo was already the superior of the Colegio-Asilo while Mother Rita was the mistress of novices.
 During the Filipino-American war, Mother Consuelo, the sisters, and their almost 200 orphan-wards left the Asilo on June 11, 1898.
 They fled towards Manila.

-When the Americans came, the Augustinian provincial officially dissolved the sisters’ community, as well as their Colegio-Asilo.
+When the Americans came, the Augustinian provincial officially dissolved the sisters' community, as well as their Colegio-Asilo.
 Mother Rita and mother Consuelo, bound by strict obedience, left the Philippines for Spain on March 13, 1899.
-The Filipino beatas were left “with neither a house nor a single cent nor the hope of acquiring it.”
+The Filipino sisters were left "with neither a house nor a single cent nor the hope of acquiring it."
 But they resolved to stay together to preserve their community.
 They were supported by the daughters of charity, especially Mother Maria Ocariz.
 The Filipino sisters applied for affiliation with the Agustinas Misioneras in Madrid.
 They also applied with the Beaterio de Barcelona, but their applications were denied.

 The Hermanas Agustinas Terciarias de las Islas Filipinas received on May 31, 1902, the official aggregation to the Augustinian Order by the Prior General in Rome.
 This was upon the recommendation of Mother Rita before she died in Barcelona.

-Back in the Beaterio of Barcelona, Mother Consuelo adapted so harmoniously with the Spanish Beatas that, in recognition of her personal qualities and her administrative ability, the members of the community elected her as their superior in February 1903.
-It was unprecedented for a beata to attain this position in a religious house where she did not originate.
-It was also rare for a beata to have become superior in two distinct communities (Mandaluyong and Barcelona).

-On January 11, 1904, Father Bernabe Jimenez, the then spiritual director of the Filipino sisters, wrote Mother Consuelo informing her that the apostolic delegate, who had received petitions from the Filipino sisters in Manila for her and for Mother Rita’s return, had approved the petitions.
+On January 11, 1904, Bernabe Jimenez, the then spiritual director of the Filipino sisters, wrote Mother Consuelo informing her that the apostolic delegate, who had received petitions from the Filipino sisters in Manila for her and for Mother Rita’s return, had approved the petitions.
 But Mother Rita died on May 14, 1904, before she could return to the Philippines.
 On June 18, 1904, Mother Consuelo returned to the Philippines alone.

 Upon Mother Consuelo’s return to the Philippines, she was at first appointed superior of the new novitiate house of St. Joseph in Sta.
 Ana, Manila.
 She later became the prioress of the sisters of Colegio de la Consolacion, Manila, until 1915 when she was elected the first Superior General.
 She served in this capacity for five terms serving as such for 25 years until her death.
 The college was totally destroyed by fire on December 26, 1909, prompting the sisters to take refuge in Santa Isabel College and Santa Rita College.
-Incidentally, on February 12, 1910, Colegio de la Consolacion received “government recognition”, becoming the first private school to be recognized by the department of education during the American rule.
+Incidentally, on February 12, 1910, Colegio de la Consolacion received "government recognition", becoming the first private school to be recognized by the department of education during the American rule.